 Typically, distractive driving in Boston can have a similar effect to speeding.
 It takes only a few seconds to open a can of soda, text a simple message on a cell phone, or change a CD in a player.
 This short time is enough for the driver to lose control of his or her vehicle when traffic conditions change.

 Driver fatigue is common on Massachusetts highways, particularly amongst some truck drivers, who drive long hours.
 Accidents involving a car and a truck can be devastating.
-Often, a death takes place when a truck rear-ends, side swipes or crashes head on into an auto.
+Often, death takes place when a truck rear-ends, sideswipes or crashes head-on into an auto.
 A large, heavy 18 wheeler can completely dismember an auto and its occupants.
-Injuries can be serious and life altering with constant care required for the rest of the victim’s life.
+Injuries can be serious and life-altering with constant care required for the rest of the victim’s life.
 This is when it is particularly important for the victim and his or her family to come forward and claim personal injury compensation for what is rightfully theirs if the accident was not their fault.

-Reckless diving autombile accidents: failing to yield and DUI
+Reckless driving automobile accidents: failing to yield and DUI

 Pedestrians lose their lives in Massachusetts every day because of drivers failing to stop when they should because of careless driving.
 Citations don’t seem to be much of a deterrent for running a red light or a stop sign, but the driver could face a hike in insurance premiums if someone is injured and a personal injury compensation claim is filed.

-Red lights and stop signs are put in place to protect drivers at intersections and pedestrians in cross walks.
-If a driver ignores the law, not only will he or she receive a citation, they could cause a serious accident too.
+Red lights and stop signs are put in place to protect drivers at intersections and pedestrians in crosswalks.
+If a driver ignores the law, not only will he or she receive a citation, it could cause a serious accident too.

 Deliberately driving in a reckless manner like driving down the wrong side of a highway and injuring someone is an easy accident to justify for a personal injury claim from anyone who is injured by this reckless behavior.
 A driver who has killed or injured another while driving under the influence of drugs or alcohol is an example of a reckless driver.
 Not only will the driver get a conviction, but his insurer could be held responsible for a large personal injury claim as well.